 I've earned a bachelor's degree in Art History/ English.
 I took nearly enough Philosophy for it to have been my minor (instead of English).
+Looking a second time, I think I took more than enough Philosophy (lol).

 I'm finishing up a degree in nanoscale materials technology with the aim of becoming economically viable and ultra tech savvy.